-Lauren Pastrana joined CBS Miami in April 2012 as a reporter.
+Lauren Pastrana is the co-anchor of CBS4 News This Morning airing Monday-Friday, from 5 to 7 AM.
+She joined CBS Miami in April 2012 as a reporter.
 She is an Emmy nominated, multimedia journalist with experience in television, radio and web-based news reporting.

 A Miami native, Lauren returned to South Florida from WINK-TV, the CBS affiliate in Fort Myers, where she was as a reporter and fill-in anchor.

 Before her stint in Southwest Florida, Lauren was a reporter and afternoon news anchor at WIOD where she covered everything from Super Bowl XLIV to local political corruption.
 She also spent a season as an in-stadium reporter for the show “Miami Dolphins Game Day Live.”